adtrace/adtrace_sdk_flutter/README.md

 ### <a id="cp-event-callback-parameters"></a>Event callback parameters

-You can register a callback URL for your events in your [dashboard].
+You can register a callback URL for your events in your [panel].
 We will send a GET request to that URL whenever the event is tracked.
 You can add callback parameters to that event by calling `addCallbackParameter` to the event instance before tracking it.
 We will then append these parameters to your callback URL.

 For example, suppose you have registered the URL `http://www.adtrace.io/callback` then track an event like this: